yannis300307/NumcraftRust/README.md

 - ~Weird beahaviors in the negative coordinates~
 - Rendering issues with the block selection marker
 - Can randomly crash on start on N0120.
 You have to reset your calculator before downloading a new version (I can't do anything about that, it's related to the OS)
+- Rendering issues and memory corruption if too many triangles are shown at the same time on the screen

 ## Build the app